eliewa/comp-262-a4-nuxt-page/README.md

 ## **Notes

-Please be aware that although I have technically 4 pages on this site, only the home page and "movies" are functional as per the assignment requirements.
+Please be aware that although I have technically 4 pages on this site, only the "home" and "movies" pages are functional as per the assignment requirements.
 Later on I will fill the other pages with content from a public API.

 ## Components